anshmundra/ADS-Project/README.md

 ## Contents
 1. **Data Preprocessing**
    - This section deals with preparing the data for modeling.
-It includes cleaning, normalizing, augmenting, and splitting the dataset.
+It includes categorical conversion, normalizing, splitting the dataset.

 2. **Model 1 Building**
    - Here, we develop our first CNN model.